Piotr Celeban

-Piotr Oliver Celeban (born June 25, 1985 in Szczecin) is a Polish former professional footballer who currently serves as a fitness coach for Śląsk Wrocław II.
+Piotr Oliver Celeban (born 25 June 1985) is a Polish former professional footballer who currently serves as a fitness coach of Śląsk Wrocław II and the Poland national under-17 team.
 Although primarily a central defender, when needed he operated as a right-back.
 He is known for his powerful heading and goal scoring ability.
 Besides Poland, he has played in Romania.

 Club career

 Celeban made his first appearance in Ekstraklasa in May 2005 against Górnik Łęczna.

 Vaslui

 2012–13 season

-On 20 June 2012, fVaslui announced that they had reached an agreement to sign Celeban on a free transfer from Śląsk Wrocław.
+On 20 June 2012, Vaslui announced that they had reached an agreement to sign Celeban on a free transfer from Śląsk Wrocław.
 He signed a four-year contract and was handed the number 5 shirt.
 On 4 July, he made his debut for Vaslui in a 9–1 win in a preseason friendly over Bischoffen.
 He made his Liga I debut for Vaslui on 22 July in a 2–2 draw with Rapid București.
 Despite playing as a right back in Vaslui's opening against Rapid, Celeban established himself in the central defence alongside Cape Verde international Fernando Varela.
 Celeban scored his first goal for Vaslui on 27 August in a 3–1 win against Steaua București.
 On 1 September, Celeban scored a late header against Viitorul Constanța, assisted by a cross from Dacian Varga.
 Celeban made it 2–2 which also was the final score.
 On 3 November, he scored a brace, bringing his tally to 4 goals in 10 league games, as Vaslui defeated Ceahlăul Piatra Neamț 4–3.
 On 1 April 2013, he scored another brace in a 3–2 win against Viitorul Constanța, which ended Vaslui's run of five games without a win.
 Celeban continued to impress and scored with a header his seventh league goal of the season against Dinamo București.
 He managed to finish as Vaslui's top goalscorer with 7 goals, alongside team captain Lucian Sânmărtean.
 He was also Liga I's top scorer defender and Liga I's top header scorer with 5 goals, alongside Takayuki Seto and Bojan Golubović.
 Celeban was selected for the ProSport Team of the Year alongside teammate Zhivko Milanov.